 Harnessing pressure is crucial to managing sports-related stress.
 Any form of competitive play will involve high-pressure situations.
 By reframing pressure situations, perceiving and associating them with positive outcomes, you facilitate avenues to improve your performance.

 Stress can be brought on by how we perceive our athletic performance.
 When we perceive our abilities in a negative light, thoughts of failure and doubt can cloud our ability to perform, leading to increased rates of stress and a lack of confidence.
 So, one of the best things to do to minimize such negative self-talk is to review your performance.

 As best as you can, acknowledge, unbiasedly, how you performed.
 Focus on actions that you did well, particularly thoughts and behaviours that contributed to your improved performance.
 Use coping mechanisms to address perceived failure.

-The best sports coaches will assist you in reviewing your performance in a positive manner.
+The best sports coaches will assist you in positively reviewing your performance.
 Their years of practical and technical experience make them valuable resources in realistically assessing your performance.